-Offences 780 A person who contravenes any of the following provisions is guilty of an offence: [...] (c) in Part 3, sections [...]
-481(2) In this regard, the act of failing to provide the CE certificates (or "credits") in accordance with s.
+780 A person who contravenes any of the following provisions is guilty of an offence: [...] (c) in Part 3, sections [...]
+481(2)

+In this regard, the act of failing to provide the CE certificates (or "credits") in accordance with s.
 31(3) of the Insurance Agents and Adjusters Regulation, and the potential violation of s.
-481(2) regarding the Demand prompted the AIC's compliance investigation.
+481(2) regarding the Demand prompted the AIC to commence an investigation.

 Regulatory offences such as these are strict liability offences.
 As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all of the requirements under the Act, and that the Agent did not comply.
 Once this occurs, the responsibility then shifts to the Agent to establish that he exercised due diligence in meeting his statutory requirement to respond.
 To substantiate this due diligence defence, the Agent must prove that he took all reasonable means to avoid making the offence.
 There is nothing that requires the AIC to prove that the Agent's failure to respond was intentional.
 Given the facts in their entirety, it is clear that the Agent did not act with due diligence and we find him guilty of violating ss.
 481(2) and 480(1)(b) of the Act, as alleged.

 In consideration of the evidence before it, and the appropriateness of the request to confirm CE records under the Insurance Agents and Adjusters Regulation, the Council is satisfied that the Demand met the requirements of s.
 481 of the Act.
 The Council agreed that the Agent was given a reasonable opportunity to respond to the Demand.
 Given the fact that the Agent failed to respond when called upon, the Agent has not met the burden of proof to establish the due diligence defence.
 As such, the Council finds the Agent guilty of violating s.
 481(2) of the Act, and also finds that the Agent has subsequently violated s.
 480(1)(b) of the Act.

-In terms of the applicable sanction, the public relies on the AIC to investigate complaints, and the Act requires that licensees provide all the information when called upon to do so.
-Therefore, the public is not well-served when an agent fails to comply with demands like those made in this case.
+In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
+The public is not well-served when agents fail to comply with demands, like the Demand made in this case.
 Pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
-125/2001, the Council has the discretion to assess a civil penalty in an amount up to \$1,000.00.
-In this case, the Agent did not respond to the Demand.
-As such, the Council orders a civil penalty in the amount of \$750.00.
+125/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
+In this case, the Agent did not satisfy the audit by the deadline provided, however subsequently satisfied the audit after receiving the Report.
+In consideration of all of the evidence, the Council orders that a penalty in the amount of \$500.00 be levied against the Agent.

-The civil penalty of \$750.00 must be paid within thirty (30) days of the mailing of this Decision.
+The civil penalty of \$500.00 must be paid within thirty (30) days of the mailing of this Decision.
 In the event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
 If the Agent has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agent's active certificates of authority will be suspended in accordance with s.
 480(4) of the Act.
 Pursuant to s.
 482 of the Act (excerpt enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.